Understanding Investment Fees: Custodian and Brokerage Costs

 A Conversation About Advisor Fees

-Before we wrap, let’s talk about our own advisor fees.
+Before we wrap up, let’s talk about our own advisor fees.

-These days, you don’t need an advisor to manage everything we just discussed.
-You can look up fund expense ratios on your own, and watch for loads and other fees.
-You can set up and fund your individual accounts, and decide how you’d like to invest your retirement plan assets at work.
-You can be diligent about minimizing uninvested cash in your investment accounts.
+These days, you don’t need an advisor to handle every aspect of your investments.
+You can look up fund expense ratios, keep an eye on loads and trading fees, set up your own accounts, and manage your retirement plan investments at work.
+You can also work to minimize uninvested cash sitting in your portfolio.